rohanmishr/china-simulator/README.md

-# china-simulator
+# NBA simulator
-China Basketball Association simulator
+Own a NBA team and lead it to victory.